Cupra Leon Review & Prices

 Keeping the interior tidy shouldn’t be a problem.
 The Leon has a cubby under the front centre armrest complete with a 12V power socket, two cup holders behind the gear lever and a tray for your phone in the centre console with a pair of USB-C plugs for charging.
 A wireless charging pad is optional.

-On top of all that, the glovebox is a decent size, so are the door pockets and you get another pair of cup holders recessed into the rear centre armrest – although they do get in the way of your elbow when you rest it.
+On top of all that, the glovebox is a decent size, as are the door pockets, and you get another pair of cup holders recessed into the rear centre armrest – although they do get in the way of your elbow when you rest it.

 Space in the back seats